SjbCodingClub2022/AdvancedChallenges/SkillAssesments/BasicDictUsage/readme.md

 # Basic Dictionary Usage
-This task will asess your knowledge of dictionary usage in python
+This task will assess your knowledge of dictionary usage in python

 ## Info
 There is a dictionary provided for you in 'problem.py'